eric-brechemier/digitalocean-shell-api/README.md

 The Client ID and API Key shall be set in config.sh found at the root of this project.

-The scripts are organized in folders that map the HTTP API of DigitalOcean, with a separate script for each API method.
+The scripts are organized in folders that map the [HTTP API of DigitalOcean] [DigitalOcean API], with a separate script for each API method.
 Parameters are provided as `key=value` pairs.

 Each HTTP method returns an object with two properties, 'status' (`OK` or `ERROR`) and either property named after the type of the expected result